 Missed Part 1?
 Read it here.

-Part 1 introduced Scorcese’s argument in his Harper’s essay, which was about much more than Fellini.
-The first part also explained how we can connect Scorcese’s essay to the drive in the Hollywood film business for major film distributors to differentially accumulate, i.e., beat a benchmark that is relevant to dominant capitalists.
+Part 1 introduced Scorsese’s argument in his Harper’s essay, which was about much more than Fellini.
+The first part also explained how we can connect Scorsese’s essay to the drive in the Hollywood film business for major film distributors to differentially accumulate, i.e., beat a benchmark that is relevant to dominant capitalists.
 By the end, we were left with an open question: how did major Hollywood studios differentially accumulate in the blockbuster era when their differential profits were actually stagnating?
 This question comes from the evidence in Figure 1, which was first presented in Part 1.

 This post will focus on the change in attitude that established the blockbuster era.
 To firmly establish blockbuster cinema, Hollywood changed its attitude about the creativity of its filmmakers.
 Certainly, any version of Hollywood will need creative people to write, shoot, design, manage and act in films.
 However, around the early 1980s, the party was over for those whose creativity got in the way of Hollywood’s new path to differential accumulation: reducing risk.